jkstill/plan-flip-monitor/README.md

 The purpose of this monitor is to detect when a plan change leads to degraded performance, and notify responsible parties about it.

+## Fake Database Statistics

+See `./swingbench-fake-stats/README.md` for instructions on setting fake statistics.

+Why fake statistics?
+Lying to the optimizer can cause poor execution plans, which is desirable for testing.